Call Me Maybe: Background and release

 The music video for "Call Me Maybe" was written and directed by Ben Knechtel and filmed at 19841 48a Ave, Langley, British Columbia on October 30, 2011.
 According to Knechtel, the main idea behind the concept was to have a "twist at the end", trying to get away from the idea of the classic "boy meets a girl" story.
 The music video was released on December 9, 2011, before being re-uploaded on March 1, 2012.
-In a 2018 interview with iHeartRadio Canada, Nowell said he had regrets about his participation in the video, claiming that he was paid $500 with a promise of additional residuals, but never received "a single penny in royalties".
+In a 2018 interview with iHeartRadio Canada, Holden Nowell said he had regrets about his participation in the video, claiming that he was paid $500 with a promise of additional residuals, but never received "a single penny in royalties".
 He also expressed misgivings about his role, saying, "I didn't like being known as the gay guy in the 'Call Me Maybe' video.
 It was just something I wasn't used to".
 He added that it was initially planned for the character's sexuality to be revealed when he kissed the guitarist, but he objected to this: "I was like, 'I'm going to be completely honest with you.
 I'm not going to kiss a guy, especially for $500.'
 I said, "I really don't think I'm comfortable kissing a guy for a music video".
 Nowell also claimed that he came up with actual ending for the video stating "You know what?
 What if instead of me kissing a guy at the end of the video, what if I just give a guy my number or something like that?"